RNCan/WBSFProjects/README.md

 ## Configuring with Visual Studio 2022
 1. If using Visual Studio, make sure VS2022 is configured to use vcpkg manifests as explained here : https://learn.microsoft.com/en-us/vcpkg/consume/manifest-mode?tabs=msbuild%2Cbuild-visual-studio
 2. Launch Visual Studio, then click the "Open a local folder" button, and select the location where the WBSFProjects repo was cloned
+3. At this point, if this is the first time you're building this repository on your PC, vcpkg will download all dependencies (including GDAL and Boost) and build them, which takes a while
-3. When the "CMake generation finished" shows in the output window, the final VS2022 solution files have been generated.
+4. When the "CMake generation finished" shows in the output window, the final VS2022 solution files have been generated.
 Open the global solution located in "./build/vs2022/WBSFProjects.sln".

 ## Configuring with CMake (Windows & Linux)
 1. In the terminal, execute command